christian-byrne/size-match-compositing-nodes/README.md

 ## fill

-> Expand the smaller image to exactly match the size of the larger image, allowing the aspect ratio to change.
+> Expand the smaller image to exactly match the size of the larger image, allowing the aspect ratio to change
 >
 >
 > <details>